-For a closer to a Chemex filter percolation, you can double them up.
+For a closer to a Chemex-style filtration, you can double them up.

 Just don’t overload them with grounds and use a chopstick to make sure that the filter doesn’t stick firmly to the walls and block the steam from escaping the brew chamber.

-Now that we’ve cleared some things up, I’m ready to list the best Chemex filters and their respective alternatives.
+Now that we’ve cleared up some essential details, I’m ready to list the best Chemex filters and their respective alternatives.